Doozie7/endswith.day/docs/readme.md

-# endswith.day
+> [!#endswith.day]

-Welcome to **endswith.day**!
+> Welcome to **endswith.day**!
 Our mission is to help you choose the best days to take off from work, ensuring you maximize your relaxation without compromising your productivity.

 ## Why Use endswith.day?